-The college operates on the semester plan: Two fifteen-week semesters per year, with two three-week terms and one eleven-week term during the summer.
-One-semester-hour and two-semester-hour courses are also offered between semesters in January.
+The college operates on the semester plan: Two fifteen-week semesters per year and one eleven-week term during the summer.
+Courses are also offered between semesters in January.

 The unit regularly used for the measurement of credit toward graduation is the semester hour, which is the equivalent of the credit earned in a course which meets one hour per week for a semester.
-Thus a class which meets two hours per week for a semester is a two-semesterhour course; one which meets three hours a week for a semester is a three-semester-hour course.
+Thus a class which meets two hours per week for a semester is a two-semester-hour course; one which meets three hours a week for a semester is a three-semester-hour course.
 For the purpose of converting transferred quarter hours into semester hours, the following formula is used: the number of semester hours is two-thirds the number of quarter hours.
 A student must be enrolled for a minimum of 12 semester hours of work per semester to be classified as a full-time student.